Nijmegen

-Nijmegen became a free imperial city in 1230 and in 1402 a Hanseatic city.
+Nijmegen became a free imperial city in 1230 and a Hanseatic city in 1402.
 Since 1923 it has been a university city with the opening of a Catholic institution now known as the Radboud University Nijmegen.
-The city is well known for the International Four Days Marches Nijmegen event.
+The city is well known for the annual Vierdaagse — the International Four Days Marches Nijmegen event.

-Its population in 2022 was 179,000; the municipality is part of the Arnhem–Nijmegen metropolitan area, with 736,107 inhabitants in 2011.
+Its population as of 2024 was 187,011.

 Population centres

-The municipality is formed by the city of Nijmegen, incorporating the former villages of Hatert, Hees and Neerbosch, as well as the urban expansion project of Waalsprong, situated north of the river Waal and including the village of Lent and the hamlet of 't Zand, as well as the new suburbs of Nijmegen-Oosterhout and Nijmegen–Ressen.
+The municipality is formed by the city of Nijmegen, incorporating the former villages of Hatert, Hees and Neerbosch, as well as the urban expansion projects in Veur-Lent, Nijmegen-Oosterhout and Nijmegen–Ressen, all situated north of the river Waal.

 Proximity of border with Germany

 The city lies a few kilometers from the border with Germany, and to some extent the westernmost villages in the municipality of Kranenburg, Germany, function as dormitories for people who work in the Dutch city of Nijmegen in part due to the immigration of Dutch people from the region who were attracted by the lower house pricing just across the border.

 The German city of Duisburg (in the Ruhr region) is about 78 km away, while the German town of Kleve (in the Lower Rhine region) is about 20 km away.